zerodayz/zerodayz.gitlab.io/content/post/2019-03-20-time-efficiency.md

 k = 30
 ```

-However I wanted to see how fast this code works, I have added additional code with `time.time()` and measured time:
+However I wanted to see how fast this code works, I have added additional code with `time.time()` and measured time.

+## Measuring time with time.time()

 ```bash
 def double_for_loop(l, n):